ZalgoNoise/zlog/README.md

 The logger on [line 21](./examples/logger/multilogger/multilogger.go#L21) is merging any loggers provided as input.
 In this example, the caller can leverage this functionality to write the same events to different outputs (with different formats), or with certain log level filters (`writerA` will register all events, while `writerB` will register events that are `error` and above).

 This approach can be taken with all kinds of loggers, provided that they they implement the same methods as [`Logger` interface](./log/logger.go#L95).
 By all kinds of loggers, I mean those within this library, such as having a standard-error logger, as well as a gRPC Log Client configured as one, with [`MultiLogger()`](./log/multilog.go#L11).
-More information on [_multi-everything_, in its own section](#multi-everything)
+More information on [_Multi-everything_, in its own section](#multi-everything)